 - Estimated annual premium for sample auto shop: $1,400.00

-Most employers have employees in more than one class code.
-An auto shop owner might employ mechanics, cashiers, and other types of workers.
-All of its applicable classifications and related premiums are combined to determine its annual Arkansas workers’ compensation insurance premium.
+Most employers have employees in more than one classification.
+All applicable classifications and related premiums will be combined to determine the annual Arkansas workers’ compensation insurance premium.
 Premiums are approved and regulated by the Arkansas Workers’ Compensation Division and must remain within NCCI guidelines.

 Arkansas workers’ compensation insurance premiums are lower than in most states.
 The NCCI sets a low rate and a high rate for each Arkansas class code.
 Insurance companies can offer certain discounts and credits to eligible policies.

-Here are some sample base rates (rate per $100 of employer payroll) for 2017
+Here are some sample base rates (rate per $100 of employer payroll):

 - 0042 Landscaping: $2.46